How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 With these changes, the `int argc` parameter is no longer needed, and you can directly pass `argv` and `envp` to the `PCOrCP` constructor.
 The program will execute the `Init()` function and print the "Init works perfectly" message.

-Sure!
-Here's the corrected version of your text:

 ```cpp
 #pragma once